martinchernyavskiy/Notes/CS/Leetcode Stuff/Book/Ch 1 - Two Pointers.md

 	- First pointer used for search, second pointer finds additional information about first

 ## When to use?
+?
 - Usually requires a linear data structure (array, linked list).
-- "Sorted array" indicates that a problem can be solved using two-pointer algorithm
+- "*Sorted array*" predictable dynamic indicates that a problem can be solved using two-pointer algorithm
+- If problem asks for *pair of values*, or result that can generated from two values

+## Real World Example
--
+- Garbage Collection Algorithms
+	- Memory Compaction: to free up contiguous memory space by eliminating gaps left by deallocated objects
+	- 2 pointer technique allows to achieve this efficiently
+		- Scan pointer traverses the heap to identify live objects, skipping over dead objects, shifting live objects to position indicated by free pointer
+		- Free pointer keeps track of the next available space where live objects should be relocated